yuichkun/raycast-anki-ai-agent/spec.md

 - **Configuration Method**: Dedicated Raycast command with List UI (not an AI tool)
 - **Storage**: JSON format in Raycast's LocalStorage
-- **Mapping Structure**: Users explicitly add only the decks they want to use
+- **Configuration Structure**: Users explicitly add only the decks they want to use
-- **Purpose**: Each mapped deck has a purpose description to help AI select the right deck
+- **Purpose**: Each configured deck has a purpose description to help AI select the right deck

 ### User Interaction Model